On this page

 Is all plastic packaging harmful to the environment?

 Single-use plastic packaging is undoubtedly bad for the environment.
-However, reusable packaging – such as tote containers that businesses use over multiple trips – can have less environmental impact than even recyclable single-trip packaging.
-This benefit is due to less material and energy to manufacture much higher volumes of expendable packaging.
+However, returnable plastic packaging —such as tote containers that businesses use over multiple trips—can have less environmental impact than even recyclable single-trip packaging.
+This benefit is because less material and energy is required to manufacture much higher volumes of expendable packaging.

 What is opportunistic reuse?

-Opportunistic reuse is where packaging initially intended to be expendable or single-use is used again for a different purpose.
+Opportunistic reuse occurs when packaging initially intended to be expendable or single-use is used again for a different purpose.
 Common examples include corrugated cardboard boxes or lightweight wooden pallets.
 Most experts do not consider this type of reuse to be within the scope of reusable packaging.

 What factors should I consider before switching to reusable packaging?

-Deciding whether to switch to reusable packaging is a complex decision, with many factors involved.
-Considerations include the volume of shipments, whether you have a well-established return transit route (and if this has space on the return journey), what distances you move parts over, etc.
+Deciding whether to switch to reusable packaging is a complex decision involving many factors.
+Considerations include the volume of shipments, whether you have a well-established return transit route (and whether this has space on the return journey), what distances you move parts over, etc.

 Are there times when reusable packaging isn't suitable or applicable?

 Several obstacles may make switching to returnable packaging uneconomical and worse for the environment.
-For example, if you have no defined way to return the reusable containers.
-If you expect significant loss or wastage, this can be another reason to stick with single-trip options.
+For example, if you have no defined way to return the reusable containers, or if you expect significant loss or wastage, this can be another reason to stick with single-trip options.

-GWP Group has designed and manufactured tailored reusable packaging solutions for over 30 years.
+At GWP Group, we have designed and manufactured tailored reusable packaging solutions for over 30 years.

 Reusable packaging options include Correx® products and moulded plastic totes, reusable containers, picking bins, dunnage including foam inserts and divider sets, and much more.